UCAT Preparation Comprehensive Program

 More details about each workshop can be found under the courses section of the UCAT department webpage.
-Along with access to the above, candidates are supported with unlimited online access to a METC Institute UCAT tutor in the lead up to their exam.
+Along with access to the above, candidates are supported with online access to a METC Institute UCAT tutor in the lead up to their exam.

 Workshops are delivered via the METC Institute online classroom by a member of the METC Institute Academic Faculty.
 Sessions are available in the months of April, May, and June prior to the official UCAT exam.
 See the Location & Dates tab for more information.
 Following their sessions, students may access recordings of their workshops.
 Workshops are designed to be completed in conjunction with official UCAT preparation materials (which includes 3 official full-length online UCAT exams and another 400 official UCAT questions available in a question bank) to facilitate a complete preparation that will confer a distinct advantage to students.

 The UCAT Preparation Comprehensive Program aims to assist students in maximising their overall UCAT score via the following: